-Daniel Marcus is the host of Story Hour.
+Daniel Marcus is the founder and co-host of Story Hour.
 His fiction has appeared in many genre and literary venues, including Asimov's, F&SF, Aeon, Skull, Witness, and ZYZZYVA.
 Some of these stories were collected in "Binding Energy,"described by Salon.com as "a cross between Raymond Carver and William Gibson."
 Daniel has a new short story collection,"Bright Moment and Others," coming out from Wordfire Press in early 2021.
 He is also the author of the novels "Burn Rate" and "A Crack in Everything."
 He has taught fiction writing at the UC Berkeley Extension and Gotham Writers' Workshop and was shortlisted for the John W. Campbell Award for Best New Writer.

 Eileen Gunn is the author of two story collections: Stable Strategies and Others (Tachyon Publications, 2004) and Questionable Practices (Small Beer Press, 2014).
 Her fiction has received the Nebula Award in the US and the Sense of Gender Award in Japan, and been nominated for the Hugo, Philip K. Dick, and World Fantasy awards and short-listed for the James Tiptree, Jr. Award.
 Gunn was the editor/publisher of the Infinite Matrix, an early and influential online science-fiction magazine.
 She serves on the board of directors of the Locus Foundation, and served for 22 years on the board of directors of the Clarion West Writers Workshop.